Skip to main content

 This process involves;

-• Customers to contact the customer centre on 8406 8222 to lodge their request
+• Customers to contact the Community Experience Team on 8406 8222 to lodge their request or use the online lodge a request form.

-• The tree is inspected by Council's Parks and Open Space staff and customer is informed by a phone call or letter regarding the outcome of the inspection
+• The tree will be inspected by Council's Arboriculture staff and the customer is informed by a phone call or letter regarding the outcome of the inspection.

-• If the tree has a circumference of 2 metres or more, this is classed as a 'Regulated Tree' and if the trunk circumference is 3 metres or more, it is classed as a 'Significant Tree' and its removal is subject to the criteria identified in the Development Act 1993
+• If the tree has a circumference of 1 metre or more, this is classed as a 'Regulated Tree' and if the trunk circumference is 2 metres or more, it is classed as a 'Significant Tree' and its removal is subject to the criteria identified in the Planning, Development and infrastructure Act 2016 (PDI)

-• Where a request for a tree to be removed has not been supported by Council's Parks and Open Space staff, the customer may request a review of the decision which will be undertaken by the Manager Infrastructure Management and/or Team Leader Parks and Open Space Assets
+• Where a request for a tree to be removed has not been supported by Council's Arboriculture staff, the customer may request a review of the decision which will be undertaken by the Environmental Sustainability and Tree (ESAT) Sub Committee.

 • If the existing tree is to be removed, a new tree will be planted where possible and a notification letter will be sent to the customer before planting informing them of the species to be planted and a timeframe of when it is to be planted